TJMasked/Azure-ELK-Project/README.md

 #### For Filebeat
 SSH into the control node and follow the steps below:
 - Copy the filebeat-install.yml file to /etc/ansible/roles
-- Update the filebeat-install.yml file to include the VMs from the hosts file
+- Update the filebeat-install.yml file to include the VMs (Web-1 and Web-2) from the hosts file
 - Run the playbook, and navigate to **_ELKServer_External_IP:5601/app/kibana_** on the web browser to check that the installation worked as expected.

 #### For Metricbeat